 The person applying for approval will be notified if:

-- the Commissioner is not satisfied the person applying to be approved is fit and proper
+- the commissioner isn't satisfied the person applying to be approved is fit and proper

 - the police provide the licensing authority with information of concern

 - the police intervene on the application.